Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 Protecting Yourself from Discord Scams

-On cryptocurrency-focused servers, scammers often target Discord users with private messages claiming to be from an exchange that is giving away cryptocurrency.
+On cryptocurrency-focused Discord community servers, scammers are often targeting Discord users with private messages claiming to be from an exchange that is giving away cryptocurrency.
 To avoid this, there are several precautions and steps you can take:

 - Stick to investing your time and money in the most popular exchanges as they are least likely to be compromised.